Queen Victoria of the United Kingdom

 by Susan Flantzer © Unofficial Royalty 2015

 Queen Victoria came to the British throne because of a great tragedy that struck the British Royal Family on November 6, 1817.
 Twenty-one-year-old Princess Charlotte of Wales, the only child of George, Prince of Wales (the future King George IV), died after delivering a stillborn son.
-At the time of her death, Charlotte, who was second in line to the throne, was the only legitimate grandchild of King George III, despite the fact that twelve of his fifteen children were still alive.
+At the time of her death, Charlotte, who was second in line to the throne, was the only legitimate grandchild of King George III, even though twelve of his fifteen children were still alive.
 If Charlotte had survived her grandfather King George III and her father, the future King George IV, she would have become Queen.
 Her death left no legitimate heir in the second generation and prompted the aging sons of King George III to begin a frantic search for brides to provide for the succession.

 King George III’s eldest son (Charlotte’s father, the future King George IV) and his second son Frederick, Duke of York, were in loveless marriages, and their wives, both in their late forties, were not expected to produce heirs.
 The third son, William, Duke of Clarence (the future King William IV), age 53, married 26-year-old Adelaide of Saxe-Meiningen, while the fourth son, 50-year-old Edward, Duke of Kent, married 32-year-old widow Victoria of Saxe-Coburg-Saafeld.
 Victoria was the sister of Leopold of Saxe-Coburg-Saafeld (the future King Leopold I of the Belgians), Princess Charlotte’s widower.
 Twenty-one-year-old Augusta of Hesse-Cassel married 44-year-old Adolphus, Duke of Cambridge, the seventh son.
 It was then the scramble to produce an heir began.